vefunder/protocol-research-review/articles/Archimedes/Asset Risk Assessment - lvUSD.md

 ![](https://github.com/DiligentDeer/Assets/blob/main/lvUSD/ttributes.PNG)

+#### Protocol Participant: Leverage Takers

+Borrowers looking for leverage must participate in one of the leverage rounds conducted by Archimedes.

+During a leverage round, LTs can bid on available leverage.
+The amount of leverage available per ARCH token is determined through a Dutch auction, which starts with a low price (ie. cost of leverage) and gradually increases until the desired amount of leverage is reached or there is no more leverage available.
+The ARCH leverage fee is an upfront payment to the Archimedes treasury which will eventually flow to LPs.
+The fee is deducted from the collateral itself and automatically swapped upon deposit, so the user does not need to own any ARCH.
+In addition to the dynamic leverage fee (paid in ARCH), there is a small origination fee paid in the collateral token (OUSD).

+The LT provides collateral in one of the counterparty assets of the Curve pool (USDT, USDC, or DAI).
+This collateral serves as an input asset in the predefined strategy (e.g. Archimedes uses an OUSD strategy that converts deposits to OUSD).

 #### Protocol Participant: Liquidity Provider

 As a liquidity provider, a user simply deposits 3CRV into the lvUSD pool and receives ARCH incentives on top of swap fees generated on the pool.
 3CRV LPs are the lenders of the Archimedes leverage system.
 Their liquidity is borrowed and deployed to a yield-generating strategy (in this case swapped into the OUSD stablecoin).
 LPs are making a leveraged bet that the underlying strategy will not incur a loss, and Archimedes rewards them for taking on that risk.

 The protocol relies heavily on the 3CRV liquidity in the lvUSD/3CRV pool.
 A leverage round can only occur if the Curve pool is reasonably balanced, with the quantity of lvUSD minted dependent on liquidity depth.
 To ensure 3CRV liquidity, Archimedes uses a dynamic emission mechanism to consistently provide competitive yields.

-#### Protocol Participant: Leverage Takers

-Borrowers looking for leverage must participate in one of the leverage rounds conducted by Archimedes.

-During a leverage round, LTs can bid on available leverage.
-The amount of leverage available per ARCH token is determined through a Dutch auction, which starts with a low price and gradually increases until the desired amount of leverage is reached or there is no more leverage available.
-The ARCH leverage fee is an upfront payment to the Archimedes treasury which will eventually flow to LPs.
-The fee is deducted from the collateral itself and automatically swapped upon deposit, so the user does not need to own any ARCH.
-In addition to the dynamic leverage fee (paid in ARCH), there is a small origination fee paid in the collateral token (OUSD).

-The LT provides collateral in one of the counterparty assets of the Curve pool (USDT, USDC, or DAI).
-This collateral serves as an input asset in the predefined strategy (e.g. Archimedes uses an OUSD strategy that converts deposits to OUSD).

 #### Price stability of lvUSD